semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 #### --repo-url

-The `--repo-url` command line option allows allows you to manually specify the URL of the GitHub repository in case `sem init` has difficulties finding that out.
+The `--repo-url` command line option allows you to manually specify the URL of the GitHub repository in case `sem init` has difficulties finding that out.

 ## Help commands